LaTeX Packages by Robert Whittaker

 thesis, based on the LaTeX

-book class.
+class.
 Main features include:

 - Default of 1½ line spacing.